icarusfactor/openstack-Installs/stein/centos7_packstack_manual_demo/README.md

    ***NOTE:*** We will perform the following commands with "Horizon Web Page" and "openstack command line tool".
 This is the first version where I was able to do this.
 So all of the major networking commands have been ported to the Openstack CLI interface.
 You can still use neutron commandline tool, but have had unstable outcomes from doing so ,so not recommended in this version.

-______

-5. Create an external network that connects to the flat OVN network we setup with Packstack:
+## Create Flat External Network

-(A flat network will work with a normal home setup.
-Unlike the VLAN tagged infrastructure for high density farms.)
+A flat network will work with a normal home setup.
+Unlike the VLAN tagged infrastructure for high density farms.

 ```
 $ openstack network create --provider-network-type flat --provider-physical-network extnet --share --external OCEANUS

 ```

-______

-6. Create external subnet:
+## Create External Subnet:

-Subnet with same network as your single network device adapter.
+A subnet with same network as your single network device adapter.

 ```